HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Created some dummy data in `blog\views`.
 The data is an array of json objects, if I'm not mistaken.
 1. Created a *dictionary* named `context` in `home(request)` function of `blog\views`.
 1. Did some magical loop codes in `home.html`.
 Don't know what they are called actually.
+1. Used if-else condition to change the title of html pages!